-The Academic Appeals Procedure covers requests for review of a decision made by an academic body (such as an exam Board) regarding student assessment, progression or award.
+The Student Appeals Procedure covers requests for review of a decision made by an academic body (such as an Assessment Board) regarding student assessment, progression or award, as well as the outcome of procedures.
 The below is an indicative list of decisions against which you can appeal:

-- Failure of the course of study - The recommended category of award - A decision that the student is required to withdraw from the course because s/he has failed to satisfy the requirements for academic progress within that course - A decision that a student is required to submit one or more assessment units, having failed to satisfy the requirements for academic progress (this can include a decision that a student is required to repeat a year) - A particular assessment result (this can include a penalty for late submission, or failure to submit a piece of work) - A decision from BIMM that a student is deemed to have withdrawn - An outcome of the Criminal Convictions & Charges Panel.
+- Failure of the course of study. - The recommended category of award. - A decision that the student is required to withdraw from the course because they have failed to satisfy the requirements for academic progress within that course - A decision that a student is required to submit one or more assessment units, having failed to satisfy the requirements for academic progress (this can include a decision that a student is required to repeat a year) - A particular assessment result (this can include a penalty for late submission, or failure to submit a piece of work) - A decision from BIMM University that a student is deemed to have withdrawn

 Your appeal will only be successful if you meet one of the grounds for appeal, these will be slightly different depending on what you are appealing against.
-The grounds for appeal can be found in the appeals procedure.
+The grounds for appeal can be found in the Student Appeals Procedure.